frasermclean/personal-site-astro/src/posts/singapore-address-format.md

 ---
-title: 'Singapore Address Format'
+title: Singapore Address Format
-description: 'A short guide on how to understand the physical address format in Singapore'
+description: A short guide on how to understand the physical address format in Singapore
-date: '2023-11-05T07:41:38Z'
+date: 2023-11-05T07:41:38Z
 image:
   file: singapore-marina-bay.jpg
-  alt: 'A view of Marina Bay in Singapore'
+  alt: A view of Marina Bay in Singapore
 tags: [ 'travel', 'singapore' ]
 ---
 Having recently moved to Singapore, I am having to apply for numerous accounts and